Brewing the Future: Beer’s Role in Positive Economic Development in Africa

 The recent report Beer’s Global Economic Footprint, authored by Oxford Economics on behalf of the Worldwide Brewing Alliance (WBA), shows beer’s massive contribution to global GDP, jobs, and taxes.
 Beer supported $555 billion in GDP in 2019 – an average of 0.8% GDP per country.
 The industry also supported more than 23 million jobs and generated $262 billion in tax revenues for governments.
 That economic contribution is even higher – by nearly 2x – than the global average in lower-income countries.
 This event will dive deeper into the local relationships and supply chains that power that impact and highlight opportunities for the brewing industry and its partners to drive development.

-The program will be opened with short remarks by CEOs of the event co-sponsors, Uzodinma Iweala (The Africa Center) and Justin Kissinger (Worldwide Brewing Alliance), followed by a brewer’s perspective provided by John Blood, AB InBev’s Chief Legal & Corporate Affairs Officer and Company Secretary.
+The program will be opened with short remarks by CEOs of the event co-sponsors, Uzodinma Iweala (The Africa Center) and Justin Kissinger (Worldwide Brewing Alliance).

 Featured addresses by the Honourable Minister of Commerce, Industry, and Trade of the Kingdom of Eswatini, Senator Manqoba Khumalo and the Honourable Minister for Industry, Trade and Investment of Nigeria, Otunba Niyi Adebayo.